Prismatic-Bending Transformable (PBT) Joint for a Modular, Foldable Manipulator with Enhanced Reachability and Dexterity: Abstract

 \section{Abstract}

 Robotic manipulators, traditionally designed with classical joint-link articulated structures, excel in industrial applications but face challenges in human-centered and general-purpose tasks requiring greater dexterity and adaptability.
-Addressing these limitations, we introduce the Prismatic-Bending Transformable (PBT) Joint, a novel design inspired by the scissors mechanism, enabling transformable kinematic chains.
-Each PBT joint module provides three degrees of freedom—bending, rotation, and elongation/contraction—allowing scalable and reconfigurable assemblies to form diverse kinematic configurations tailored to specific tasks.
-This innovative design surpasses conventional systems, delivering superior flexibility and performance across various applications.
-We present the design, modeling, and experimental validation of the PBT joint, demonstrating its integration into modular and foldable robotic arms.
-The PBT joint functions as a single SKU, enabling manipulators to be constructed entirely from standardized PBT joints without additional customized components.
+To address these challenges, we propose the Prismatic-Bending Transformable (PBT) Joint—a novel, scissors-inspired mechanism with directional maintenance capability that provides bending, rotation, and elongation/contraction within a single module.
+This design enables transformable kinematic chains that are modular, reconfigurable, and scalable for diverse tasks.
+We detail the mechanical design, optimization, kinematic and dynamic modeling, and experimental validation of the PBT joint, demonstrating its integration into foldable, modular robotic manipulators.
+The PBT joint functions as a single stock keeping unit (SKU), enabling manipulators to be constructed entirely from standardized PBT joints.
 It also serves as a modular extension for existing systems, such as wrist modules, streamlining design, deployment, transportation, and maintenance.
-Three sizes—large, medium, and small—have been developed and integrated into robotic manipulators, highlighting their enhanced dexterity, reachability, and adaptability for manipulation tasks.
-This work represents a significant advancement in robotic design, offering scalable and efficient solutions for dynamic and unstructured environments.
+Three joint sizes have been developed and tested, showcasing enhanced dexterity, reachability, and adaptability, particularly in confined and cluttered spaces.
+This work presents a promising approach to robotic manipulator development, providing a compact and versatile solution for operation in dynamic and constrained environments.